Moduli of spaces with prescribed homotopy groups: Introduction

-Our approach starts with the observation, which the author first learned from Aaron Mazel-Gee, that the underlying $\infty$-category of the $E_{2}$-model structure can be described explicitly as the $\infty$-category $P_{\Sigma}(\spheres)$.
-Here, $\spheres$ is the $\infty$-category of finite wedges of positive-dimensional spheres and basepoint-preserving maps and $P_{\Sigma}(\spheres)$ denotes the full subcategory of presheaves given by those presheaves $X: \spheres^{op} \rightarrow \spaces$ that take coproducts in $\spheres$ to products of spaces.
+Our approach begins with the observation, which the author first learned from Aaron Mazel-Gee, that the underlying $\infty$-category of the $E_{2}$-model structure can be described explicitly as the $\infty$-category $\presheaves_{\Sigma}(\spheres)$; that is, we have an equivalence of $\infty$-categories

-The $\infty$-categories of the form $P_{\Sigma}(\inftyc)$, where $\inftyc$ is a small $\infty$-category admitting all coproducts, have been studied by Lurie in \cite{lurie_higher_topos_theory}.
-Therein, one shows that $P_{\Sigma}(\inftyc)$ is the free cocompletion of $\inftyc$ along filtered colimits and geometric realizations.
-Lurie refers to $P_{\Sigma}(\inftyc)$ as the \emph{non-abelian derived category} of $\inftyc$.
+where the left hand side is the $\infty$-categorical localization of the category of simplicial topological spaces at the $E_{2}$-equivalences.
+Here,

+denotes the full subcategory spanned by those presheaves of spaces given which take finite coproducts in $\spheres$ to products of spaces.

-This motivates the question whether one can eschew the model category-theoretic techniques and the intuition about pointed simplicial spaces and develop the obstruction theory of Blanc-Dwyer-Goerss using the $\infty$-category $P_{\Sigma}(\spheres)$ directly, that is, by working with product-preserving presheaves.
-The answer given in that note is that, yes, one can, and that this gives one a clearer picture of the theory.
+This motivates the question whether one can eschew the model category-theoretic techniques and develop the obstruction theory of Blanc-Dwyer-Goerss directly using the $\infty$-category $\presheaves_{\Sigma}(\spheres)$.
+To show that this is not only possible, but gives one a more clear picture of the theory, is the main subject of the current work.

-To see an example of what we mean by a clearer picture, note that the other important model category appearing in \cite{realization_space_of_a_pi_algebra} is the category of simplicial $\Pi$-algebras equipped with its projective model structure.
-The underlying $\infty$-category of this model structure turns out to be $P(h \spheres)$, where here $h \spheres$ is the homotopy category of finite wedges of spheres, this is a result of Bergner, see \cite{bergner_rigidification_of_algebras}.
-Thus, one of the advantages of working directly with the relevant $\infty$-categories is that both $P_{\Sigma}(\spheres)$ and $P_{\Sigma}(h \spheres)$ can now be treated in a uniform manner.
+As an example of what we mean by a more clear picture, note that the other important model category appearing in \cite{realization_space_of_a_pi_algebra} is the category of simplicial $\Pi$-algebras equipped with its projective model structure.
+By a result of Bergner \cite{bergner_rigidification_of_algebras}, the underlying $\infty$-category of this model structure is equivalent to the $\infty$-category of animated $\Pi$-algebras $\presheaves_{\Sigma}(h \spheres)$; that is, product-preserving presheaves on the homotopy category $h \spheres$.
+One of the advantages of working directly with the relevant $\infty$-categories is that $\presheaves_{\Sigma}(\spheres)$ and $\presheaves_{\Sigma}(h \spheres)$ can now be treated in a uniform manner.